Understanding the 2005 "Not Guilty" Verdict

 March 25, 2025

-For instance, shortly before the release of the documentary Leaving Neverland, the Jackson estate issued a statement asserting:
+For example, just before the release of the documentary Leaving Neverland, the Jackson Estate issued a statement declaring:

 Michael Jackson is innocent.
 Period.
 In 2005, Michael Jackson was subjected to a trial—where rules of evidence and law were applied before a neutral judge and jury and where both sides were heard—and he was exonerated by a sophisticated jury.
 Ten years after his passing, there are still those out to profit from his enormous worldwide success and take advantage of his eccentricities.
 Michael is an easy target because he is not here to defend himself, and the law does not protect the deceased from defamation, no matter how extreme the lies are.
 Michael may not have lived his life according to society's norms, but genius and eccentricity are not crimes.